eager-dev/eagerx/docs/guide/developer_guide/graph/graph.rst

     Screenshot of the EAGERx GUI.

 .. note::
-  The GUI also provides functionalities for constructing a :mod:`~eagerx.core.graph.Graph`.
+  The GUI also provides functionalities for constructing a :class:`~eagerx.core.graph.Graph`.
-  So we could also have created the exact same :mod:`~eagerx.core.graph.Graph` from scratch using the GUI.
+  So we could also have created the exact same :class:`~eagerx.core.graph.Graph` from scratch using the GUI.